 Amazon has created a level playing field for anyone.
 Amazon FBA, which stands for Fulfillment by Amazon, is a great program.
 Basically, you source your own inventory and mail it to Amazon.
 They scan it, inventory it and list it on their website.
 When it sells, they handle the orders, deal with customer service, ship the item to the end users and pay you the difference.
-The fees to do this are more than selling on Amazon, but it’s also very convenient and hands off.
+The fees to do this are about 30 to 40 percent, depending on your price point, but it’s also very convenient and hands off.
 I have two close friends who do this on a large scale and they send stuff to Amazon by the tractor trailer load.
 You can start small and work your way up to whatever level you choose.

 # 4 eBay Business

 I have been selling on eBay for almost 15-years now.
 It’s been very good to me.
 Anyone can do eBay.
 What I do is travel to local auctions, thrift stores, yard sales and flea markets to find deals.
 I buy books, jewelry, belt buckles, vintage clothing, tools, comics, postcards and whatever else I can buy and sell for a profit.
 You can create a free eBay account and get started by selling unwanted items you find in your house.
 From there, you can source your own inventory like I do, or you can find a drop shipper. eBay is very inexpensive to start and pretty easy to scale.
 It’s a great part-time or full-time business, and it’s one of my favorite alternatives to MLM.

 # 5 Freelancing